 Puppy and kitten visits offer a unique opportunity to get you and your new pet off on the right paw!

 Your puppy or kitten visit will include a thorough physical examination where we will look for any signs of illness and make sure that your new pet is in good health.

 Our goal is giving you the best advice for your puppy or kitten.
 We will review your pet’s vaccine and deworming schedule and discuss the best way to manage your new pet’s health.

 Geriatric Pet Care

 Thanks in large part to advances in medical knowledge, new therapies and better nutrition, today's senior pets are living longer than ever.

-At Poster Veterinary Associates, senior pets receive special attention for age-related issues, like arthritis or vision loss.
+At Westport Veterinary Associates, senior pets receive special attention for age-related issues, like arthritis or vision loss.
 Additional laboratory tests will also help your vet assess your senior pet’s overall health.